siddjain/openldap-demo/README.md

 ```

 ## Populate database with base entry and users group
-At this point the database is empty and it needs to be initialized with a root node in the LDAP tree [1](https://github.com/tiredofit/docker-openldap/issues/5).
+At this point the database is empty and the LDAP tree needs to be initialized with a root node [[3](https://github.com/tiredofit/docker-openldap/issues/5)].
 Do this by running:
 ```
 $ LDAP_ADMIN_PASSWORD=superman LDAP_TLS_CRT_FILENAME=tls-server.pem LDAP_TLS_KEY_FILENAME=tls-server.key LDAP_SUBJECT_ALT_NAME=example.com LDAP_TLS_CA_CRT_FILENAME=ca-chain.pem LDAP_BASE_DN=dc=example,dc=com node init.js
 done
 ```
-The equiavlent commands to do this using the OpenLDAP CLI are as follows:
+The equivalent commands to do this using the OpenLDAP CLI are as follows:
 ```
-ldapadd -x -h jnj-ldap-server -p 389 -D "cn=admin,dc=example,dc=com" -w $LDAP_ADMIN_PASSWORD -f basedn.ldif
+ldapadd -x -h my-ldap-server -p 389 -D "cn=admin,dc=example,dc=com" -w $LDAP_ADMIN_PASSWORD -f basedn.ldif
-ldapadd -x -h jnj-ldap-server -p 389 -D "cn=admin,dc=example,dc=com" -w $LDAP_ADMIN_PASSWORD -f users.ldif
+ldapadd -x -h my-ldap-server -p 389 -D "cn=admin,dc=example,dc=com" -w $LDAP_ADMIN_PASSWORD -f users.ldif
 ```
 Above assumes no TLS.
 If you want to use TLS, add the `-Z` option at the end.
-Also you will need to define following environment variables: `LDAPTLS_CERT, LDAPTLS_KEY, LDAPTLS_CACERTDIR` [2](https://access.redhat.com/documentation/en-us/red_hat_directory_server/9.0/html/administration_guide/ldap-tools-examples#tab.ldap-tool-envvar).
+Also you will need to define following environment variables: `LDAPTLS_CERT, LDAPTLS_KEY, LDAPTLS_CACERTDIR` [[4](https://access.redhat.com/documentation/en-us/red_hat_directory_server/9.0/html/administration_guide/ldap-tools-examples#tab.ldap-tool-envvar)].
 I still had some problems with it and hence had to resort to doing it with nodejs.

 ## Add a user to the database
 ```